magnusarneberg/Junkheap/README.md

 # Junkheap (unavailable)
-No need to read, terms and conditions.
+(No need to read) terms and conditions.